Stability of the Active Flux Method in the Framework of Summation-by-Parts Operators: General aspects of Active Flux and SBP operators

 \section{General aspects of Active Flux and SBP~operators}

 We begin by introducing the \emph{Active Flux method} for conservation laws, originally proposed in \cite{vanleer77,eymann13}.
-Even though this method shows its real strength in two and three space dimensions, we restrict ourselves to one space dimension.
+Even though this method shows its real strength in two and three space dimensions, we restrict ourselves to one space dimension for simplicity and clarity.
 Consider the scalar conservation law